ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa8/index.md

     and the same data and charts requested above requested above for the measurements after making the change.

 2. A zip of your code in the `pa8-measure-code` code assignment.
-You should make sure the code you used to measure, the original code for your PA,
+You should make sure the code you used to measure, the original code for your PA, and the updated version are included.
+We _may_ look at this to confirm/support the descriptions you give above.
+However, the descriptions you give should be complete enough for us to understand your original and updated implementation.

 ## Part II: Heaps in C